-This will be the first time that Governance Conference has been face to face since 2019 and include a diverse range of speakers provide multiple perspectives on how boards can ensure they govern in the interests of students along with panel sessions as well as the opportunity to network with other delegates.
+This year's Governance Conference was face to face for the first time since 2019, and offered a diverse range of speakers providing multiple perspectives on how boards can ensure they govern in the interests of students along with a valuable opportunity to network with others and share good practice.

-All Chairs, governors, senior staff and governance professionals are invited to attend.
-Now in its fifth year, this is the must-attend and only annual event on HE governance which brings together the full range of perspectives.
+All Chairs, governors, senior staff and governance professionals were invited to attend.
+Now in its fifth year, this was the must-attend and only annual event on HE governance which brings together the full range of perspectives.

 This was an excellent conference with interesting speakers, the sessions very were well facilitated by Advance HE staff and the technology worked smoothly!

 Keynote from Rob Behrens: Chairing a Board - working in partnership

 Panel Session: Expectations and aspirations – how does data, metrics and evidence enable the Board

 Chair: Kim Ansell, Assistant Director Governance (Interim), Advance HE

 Governing bodies and senior executive teams are currently grappling with data, metrics and evidence in profusion.
 While the OfS plans and implements a step change in what it measures for ongoing registration in relation to student outcomes, Universities UK publishes a paper on assessing quality and the REF results and evaluations are announced.
 Institutions continue to provide data to HESA who aspire to “enhancing the competitive strength of the sector”.